groupdocs-signature-cloud/docs/content/signature/developer-guide/advanced-usage/search-for-signatures-in-document/search-for-multiple-signatures.md

 productName: "GroupDocs.Signature Cloud"
 description: ""
 keywords: ""
+toc: True
 ---

-# Introduction #

-Sometimes you may want to search for electronic signatures of different types simultaneously.
-GroupDocs.Signature Cloud allows searching documents for different signature types in an easy and intuitive way.
+Sometimes you may want to search for electronic signatures of different types simultaneously GroupDocs.Signature Cloud allows searching documents for different signature types in an easy and intuitive way.
 In common words the idea is to pass collection of desired signature types to Search method.

-## API Usage ##
+## API usage

 There are steps that usage of GroupDocs.Signature Cloud consists of: